pchaganti/ax-aider-desk/docs-site/docs/agent-mode/init.md

 ---
-sidebar_position: 2
-title: "Project Analysis"
+title: "AGENTS.md"
-sidebar_label: "Project Analysis"
+sidebar_label: "AGENTS.md"
 ---

-# `/init` Command
+# Create AGENTS.md with `/init` command

 The `/init` command is a powerful feature that helps the AI agent understand the specifics of your project.
 It automatically analyzes your codebase and generates a special `AGENTS.md` file in your current project.